A community shop for Selborne

 It will be run by a professional manager supported by local volunteers.

 The project has strong backing from the village.
 85% of respondents to our 2024 community survey were in support of a community shop opening on the Punfle site.
-In an earlier survey, also conducted in 2024, 40 respondents indicated that they would be interested in volunteer for the shop.
+In an earlier survey, also conducted in 2024, 40 respondents indicated that they would be interested in volunteering for the shop.

 Run by the community, for the community.